“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 We always felt like boarders, though only now can I articulate that.

 The living room was mainly brown, with a drab green scalloped rug and—surprise!—a pink Naugahyde armchair.
-Even as a little kid, I somehow knew my grandmother had not bought that chair as design whimsy but for a deep discount.
-Or in spite, knowing that my poor beleaguered grandpa would have to sit in that sticky carnation-pink chair every night to drink his beer and read his newspaper.
+Even as a little kid, I somehow knew my grandmother had not bought that chair as design whimsy.
+Either it was a close-out sale, or she bought it in spite, knowing that my poor beleaguered grandpa would have to sit in that sticky carnation-pink chair every night to drink his beer and read his newspaper.

-Yet even that condo is not as rosy for me as Andrew’s childhood home.
+Home was fun now.
+Yet even that condo is not as rosy in my memory as Andrew’s childhood home.
 In The Poetics of Space, Gaston Bachelard, a French philosopher writing about architecture, elegantly translates my confusion: “How can secret rooms, rooms that have disappeared, become abodes for an unforgettable past?”
 Because, he answers himself, the past is securely fixed in those spaces, the memories easy to summon.
 They return us, Bachelard says, to “the land of Motionless Childhood,” where we were protected from the wild things that lurked outside our bedroom window.

 • • •